Detectives find cause of Tiger Woods crash but won’t reveal | Federal News Network

 “We have reached out to Tiger Woods and his personnel,” Villanueva said.
 “There’s some privacy issues on releasing information on the investigation so we’re going to ask them if they waive the privacy and then we will be able to do a full release on all the information regarding the accident.”

-Woods’ agent at Excel Sports, Mark Steinberg, did not immediately respond to an email.
+Woods’ agent at Excel Sports, Mark Steinberg, did not respond to an email Wednesday.

 “We have all the contents of the black box, we’ve got everything,” Villanueva said.
 “It’s completed, signed, sealed and delivered.
 However, we can’t release it without the permission of the people involved in the collision.”